 Somalia as the Kingdom of Punt

 According to ancient Egyptian literature, there was a kingdom known as the “land of Punt”.
 Based on the evidence, historians have narrowed it down to the Horn of Africa.
 A kingdom located there had a close connection with ancient Egyptian kingdoms and was their valuable trading partner providing them with materials for their temples, gold, and aromatic resins.
-When we list down the major trading kingdoms of medieval age, the Sultanate of Mogadishu, Somalia was most important trading monarch at that time connecting local Somali merchants with Egypt with its well-established trading network.
+When we list down the major trading kingdoms of medieval age, the Sultanate of Mogadishu, Somalia was an important trading middleman at that time connecting local merchants with Egypt with its well-established trading network.
 Moreover, it was also known for its valuable trees which produced the aromatic gum resins, same were used in Egyptian temples.
 Based on this evidence, many historians suggest that there is a chance that Somalia could be the possible kingdom of the punt, “Land of the Gods”.

 Leaders of various dynasties have ruled Mogadishu.
 During the 10th century, Sultanate was established by the Garen dynasty.
 The available list of rulers of Garen Dynasty include;

 During the early 16th century, the reign of Muzaffar dynasty started in Mogadishu.
 The available list of rulers of this dynasty includes;